Mazunte Oaxaca State, Mexico Travel Guide

 Support eco-friendly practices by choosing sustainable accommodations and participating in conservation efforts, like turtle releases.

-Engage with local businesses, artisans, and tour operators to directly contribute to the local economy and community development.
+Engage with local businesses, artisans, and tour companies to directly contribute to the local economy and community development.

 Minimize your environmental footprint by reducing waste, using reusable items, and properly disposing of trash to preserve Mazunte's natural beauty.